Syntax-Queen/ADC-Backend/README.md

 - User authentication (sign up, login, JWT tokens)
 - Post dreams & add comments
 - Create chat groups, invite via unique link, add/remove users
+- Share dreams and get comments from other users
+- AI-powered dream interpretation that explores meanings in your own culture and across others
+- Option to repost AI interpretations for the community to learn from
 - Real-time messaging with WebSockets
 - Time-based edit restrictions (e.g., you can edit a post only within 3 hours)
 - Anonymous by design — no profile photo or personal bios collected
+- - Clean, distraction-free frontend UI

 ---